 Sheldon, LW'75, and Terry K. Fleck created the Fleck Scholarship to support students with superior academic records and potential who also demonstrate financial need.
 In addition to its financial advantages, legal employers will recognize the Fleck Scholar designation as an indicator of outstanding potential.

 Candidates for the Fleck Scholar Program must demonstrate evidence of superior academic success and potential, achieve noteworthy law entrance exam scores, and demonstrate financial need.
 Each year one Fleck Scholar will be designated in each entering class.

-To be considered for this prestigious award, students need only to submit their application for admission to Drake Law School.
-The applications of all admitted students are screened by a committee of Law School faculty members to identify potential Opperman Scholars.
+To be considered for these prestigious awards, students need only to submit their application for admission to Drake Law School.
+The applications of all admitted students will be screened by the Admission and Scholarship Committee and potential candidates will be contacted for interviews.